Porting Applications using Recipes

 Testing

-• Create the dependency recipe and run make r.dependency-name and see if it don't give errors, if you get an error it can be a dependency that require patches, missing C library functions or build tools, try to investigate both methods until the recipe finish the build process successfully.
+• Create the dependency recipe and run make r.dependency-name and see if it don't give errors, if you get an error it can be a dependency that require patches, missing C/POSIX library functions or build tools, try to investigate both methods until the recipe finish the build process successfully.

 Building/Testing The Program

-(Build on your Linux distribution before this step to see if all build system tools and development libraries are correct)
+(if you don't have the knowledge to separate build tools from library dependencies build on your Linux distribution before this step to see if all build system tools and development libraries are correct)

 To build your recipe, run: